-Most fashion is designed 12-18 months before it’s released, but at Ref a sketch can becomes a dress in about a month.
+Most fashion is designed 12-18 months before it’s released, but at Ref a sketch can become a dress in about a month.
 We’re designing and making what you want to wear right now.
 We believe the perfect fit is the most important part of our clothes.
 We spend hours fitting on different bodies and have a meticulous approach to our fits.
 Our main range is fit on multiple women that are between 5′6 and 5′10.
 We also launched a petites collection designed for ladies 5′2 and under, an extended sizes collection going up to size 22, as well as a collection specially designed to fit women with a full C-DD cup.
 These capsules based on body types are just the first steps in our quest to make sure women of many shapes and sizes can wear Ref (and look damn good doing it).

-Tencel™ is manufactured from Eucalyptus trees, which grow fast and thick on low-grade land.
-It takes just half an acre to grow enough trees for one ton of Tencel™ fiber.
+TENCEL™ is manufactured from Eucalyptus trees, which grow fast and thick on low-grade land.
+It takes just half an acre to grow enough trees for one ton of TENCEL™ fiber.
 Cotton needs at least five times as much land—plus, it must be good quality farmland.
-Tencel™ production is done without the use of pesticides or insecticides (unlike its dirty cousin, cotton).
+TENCEL™ production is done without the use of pesticides or insecticides (unlike its dirty cousin, cotton).

-While Eucalyptus trees don’t need irrigation, water is still used to process the pulp and turn it into Tencel™ fiber.
+While Eucalyptus trees don’t need irrigation, water is still used to process the pulp and turn it into TENCEL™ fiber.
 Lenzing estimates its water use at 155 gallons per pound of fiber, which is 80% less than cotton.

 To get deep into it, check out more info from Lenzing.